rclone/rclone/docs/content/sftp.md

 Enable the use of insecure ciphers and key exchange methods.

-This enables the use of the the following insecure ciphers and key exchange methods:
+This enables the use of the following insecure ciphers and key exchange methods:

 - aes128-cbc
 - aes192-cbc